KTamas03/citibike-tableau-challenge/README.md

 ### Part 2: Create the Tableau Workbook and Perform Analysis

 In this section, I imported the cleaned consolidated csv file into Tableau and created numerous worksheets to investigate the data to gain insights.
 Once I was comfortable with the story I wanted to tell, I created 5 dashboards, 4 of which would make up the Tableau story, and one to show the outliers in the data.
+Note the analysis below excluded rides that lasted more than 120 minutes.

 **Tableau Story:**